ku-sldg/plih/_types/1-Function-Types.md

 It may be too strong to say we can't statically check this expression.
 However, we would need to do something akin to evaluation statically.
 That makes no sense.
 Regardless, this is yet another argument against using dynamic scoping.

+An important observation is that `typeof` is simply an evaluation function that returns types rather than values.
+Or, types _are_ values in this particular interpretation.
+Programs are simply data structures and writing interpreters for them - regardless of the interpretation type - has the same form.
+A great exercise to do now is rewrite the interpreter to use the values `odd` and `even` rather than numbers.
+You will discover that you can reuse almost all your code from `eval` or `typeof` targeting these new values.

 ## Definitions
+* Context - A list of identifiers and their types currently in scope.
-* Static Type Checking - Type checking performed before interpretation
+* Static Type Checking - Type checking performed before interpretation.
 * Dynamic Type Checking - Type checking performed at run-time.

 ## Exercises